 Today we’re talking about the novel that named a generation.
 In 1991, Generation X: Tales for an Accelerated Culture by Vancouver author and visual artist Douglas Coupland became a sleeper hit, an objet d’art that no student living room could do without.
 How, exactly, did this awkwardly floppy book manage to capture the zeitgeist of twenty-somethings struggling to find meaning in the shadow of the Boomers?
 What were its influences and what cultural floodgates did it open?
 Is it a good novel?
 Also, Aaron remembers an unfortunate youthful encounter with Douglas Coupland at the Canadian embassy in Paris.
+Comments are closed.

 |

-Sweater Weather is a podcast about Canadian arts & culture, co-hosted by Aaron Giovannone & Naomi K. Lewis.
-You can find the show on all major video, audio & social media platforms.
-If you enjoy Sweater Weather, consider supporting us on Patreon.
-Patrons get early access to new episodes & other perks!
-Support
+Sweater Weather is a podcast & live events series about Canadian arts & culture, co-hosted by Aaron Giovannone & Naomi K. Lewis.
+Find the show on all major video, audio & social media platforms.
+Join the audience for our next live recording of Sweater Weather at the Memorial Park Library in Calgary on Treaty 7 territory.
+Tickets are free.
+Tickets

-Find us
+Follow us

 Donate